Wildlife management: United Kingdom

 In Great Britain game laws developed out of the forest laws, which in the time of the Norman kings were very oppressive.
 Under William the Conqueror, it was as great a crime to kill one of the king's deer as to kill one of his subjects.
 A certain rank and standing were for a long time qualifications indispensably necessary to confer upon anyone the right of pursuing and killing game.

-Hunter with rooks, pheasant, and a flat-coated retriever, Yorkshire, 1912.
+Hunter with rooks, pheasant, and a Flat-coated Retriever, Yorkshire, 1912.

 The late 19th century saw the passage of the first pieces of wildlife conservation legislation and the establishment of the first nature conservation societies.
-The Sea Birds Preservation Act of 1869 was passed in the United Kingdom as the first nature protection law in the world after extensive lobbying from the Association for the Protection of Sea-Birds.
+The Sea Birds Preservation Act 1869 was passed in the United Kingdom as the first nature protection law in the world after extensive lobbying from the Association for the Protection of Sea-Birds.

 The Game Act 1831 (1 & 2 Will.
 4. c.
 32) protected game birds by establishing close seasons when they could not be legally taken.
 The act made it lawful to take game only with the provision of a game license and provided for the appointment of gamekeepers around the country.
 The purposes of the law was to balance the needs for preservation and harvest and to manage both environment and populations of fish and game.

 The Royal Society for the Protection of Birds was founded as the Plumage League in 1889 by Emily Williamson at her house in Manchester as a protest group campaigning against the use of great crested grebe and kittiwake skins and feathers in fur clothing.
 The group gained popularity and eventually amalgamated with the Fur and Feather League in Croydon to form the RSPB.
 The Society attracted growing support from the suburban middle-classes as well as support from many other influential figures, such as the ornithologist Professor Alfred Newton.